Louis G. Dreyfus

-Louis Goethe Dreyfus Jr. (1889 – 1973) was an American diplomat.
+Louis Goethe Dreyfus Jr. (November 23, 1889 – May 19, 1973) was an American diplomat.

-As an experienced diplomat, he served as both minister and ambassador to Afghanistan at differing times; his career at the Department of State ultimately lasted more than 40 years.
+As an experienced diplomat, he served twice as United States ambassador to Afghanistan, at differing times; his career at the Department of State ultimately lasted more than 40 years.

 Career

 After his graduation from Yale University in 1910, he entered the Foreign Service in 1911.
+His older brother Emanuel died in 1913 of sarcoma.

 After postings in Berlin, Paris, and South America, he was nominated as the American ambassador to Iran in 1939.

-Because of an incident involving the Iranian minister, (who was caught speeding in Elkton, Maryland) and the Elkton police, along with the subsequent newspaper coverage, the Iranian government recalled their minister in early 1936.
+Because of an incident involving the Iranian minister (who was caught speeding in Elkton, Maryland), and the Elkton police, along with the subsequent newspaper coverage, the Iranian government recalled their minister in early 1936.
 The incident caused a diplomatic rupture: all consular matters were transacted through chargés d'affaires until 1939, at which time Dreyfus was nominated.

 While in Iran, Dreyfus reported on the Anglo-Soviet invasion of Iran to the State Department.

 Dreyfus also served as Minister to Iceland, both before and after it became a republic; and Minister to Sweden after World War II.

 He also served as the acting Chief of the Foreign Service Inspection Corps (what later became the Inspector General of the Department of State) from 1947 to 1948, before finally returning to Afghanistan as the United States ambassador from 1949 to 1951, when he was succeeded by George R. Merrell.